Prudentnavigator/PrivateChatRoom-App/README.md

 It is designed to be used with the "PrivateChatRoom-Server".

-If python3 is installed on your device, this program can be used with any operating system, (Windows, Mac, Linux, etc.).
+As long as python3 is installed on your device, this program can be used with any operating system, (Windows, Mac, Linux, etc.).

 Usage: